KesavanSankar/House_rent_prediction_Regression/README.md

 ## Conclusion

 This Data Science Challenge journey has been an incredible learning experience.
-Starting with a basic Linear Regression model and gradually incorporating feature engineering and advanced regression techniques, we achieved a remarkable accuracy of 99% in predicting house rent prices.
+Starting with a basic Linear Regression model and gradually incorporating feature engineering and advanced regression techniques, we achieved a remarkable accuracy .

-Stay tuned for more updates as I continue to explore the fascinating world of Data Science in my #50DaysLearningFullStackDataScience!

-For the full code and detailed analysis, check out my GitHub repository [here](insert_github_link_here).

-Happy Data Science-ing! 🚀📊